Frequently Asked Questions

 A

 You get to decide if sleep training is right for you.
 You also get to decide how responsive and hands on you are in the process too.

-Your consistency will be the biggest factor in your child learning independent sleep skills, so it’s important that you feel ready and that this is the best choice for you at the time.
+Sleep training is change, and most people don’t like change – babies included!
+It’s okay that they don’t like everything we offer to them, even things we know are important for them, because all feelings are okay.
 When your baby is crying and you know their basic needs are met, they are feeling their feelings.
 Feeling and expressing feelings are key parts of learning to regulate those feelings, And you supporting them through that process of feeling their feelings is so helpful to them too!

 Q